Cigarette beetle infestation

 Cigarette beetle treatment and control

-For domestic customers Prime Pest Control offers inspections from our BPCA trained pest technicians, who will thoroughly inspect the property to identify the source of the infestation and all the different hideouts of the Cigarette beetles.
+For domestic customers Prime Pest Control offers inspections and risk assessments, followed by a targeted heat treatment and potentially a targeted spray with human-friendly insecticide, approved for treatments in residential and commercial kitchens, as well as food handling and production industries.
+Initially, our British pest Control Association (BPCA) trained pest technicians inspect the property to identify the source of the infestation and all the different hideouts of the Cigarette beetles.
 Then, according to your preferences and needs, they will recommend the best course of action for the eradication of the infestation.

 About cigarette beetles